ParallelUniv3rse/kb-adaa-wiki/Migration-to-new-api-portal.md

 ### 4. New OAuth2 v2

-- Mandatory and rename the header apiKey to apiKey
+- Mandatory and rename the header x-api-key to apiKey
 - New url: <https://api-gateway.kb.cz/oauth2/v2>
 - v1 will be operational until 31.1.2024

 ### 5. Account direct access v1

-- Rename the header apiKey to apiKey
+- Rename the header x-api-key to apiKey
 - New url: <https://api-gateway.kb.cz/adaa/v1>
 - Terminate the endpoint /account-ids → replaced by /accounts
   - the endpoint /account-ids will be operational until 31.1.2024